merecat27/springboard-capstone/README.md

 # Springboard Capstone

-This repo contains all the deliverables for my capstone project for the cybersecurity career track at Springboard, a structured walkthrough of a penetration test carried out on a fictional gas company.
+This repo contains all the deliverables for my capstone project for the cybersecurity career track at Springboard.
+The project was a structured walkthrough of a penetration test carried out on a fictional gas company.

 ## Phase 1: OSINT Reconnaissance
 A discussion of what open-source intelligence can be gathered without interacting directly with the company in a detectable way, as well as suggestions for tools that can help in doing so.